ToxicBuZ/airline-reservations-app/README.md

 - The `API_KEY` can be found in the .env file.
 - Run `npm test` to execute the unit tests via Jest.

-**Make sure the docker container is running, and then run the project from the `airline-reservations-api` directory.**
+Notes: **Make sure the docker container is running, and then run the project from the `airline-reservations-api` directory.**

 ### Frontend